nonull821-lab/multitool/README.md

 # multitool
 my project on linux (or wsl)
-and input in bash/termux this's command sudo apt update && sudo apt install nmap whois macchanger -y and miltitool.sh THIS IS MAIN SCRIPT who start this is script:
+and input in bash/termux this's command sudo apt update && sudo apt install nmap whois macchanger qrencode -y and miltitool.sh THIS IS MAIN SCRIPT who start this is script:
 1)